mikedidthis/tumblr-base/readme.md

 #### Template Guidelines
 Always try and keep theme `blocks`, `variables` and `strings`, as close to Tumblr's own guidelines as possible.

-Add comments wherever possible but be sensible with it.
+Add comments when needed, but be sensible.
 Don't include comments inside `blocks` as the comment will appear several times in the rendered HTML.

 Wherever possible, use the localized theme `strings` and `variables` that include labels or phrases.